andrmayo/classics_library/README.md

 The export to marc option in LibraryThing purports to use utf8 encodings exclusively.
 This does not always seems to be the case, however.
-When I export to marc on my linux system, it seems to use a MacRoman encoding, which can be converted to utf-8 with `iconv -f macintosh -t UTF-8 < librarything_UMClassics.marc > librarything_UMClassics.marc`.
+When I export to marc, it seems to use a LATIN1 encoding, which can be converted to utf-8 with `iconv -f LATIN1 -t UTF-8 < librarything_UMClassics.marc > librarything_UMClassics_utf8.marc`.
 I am not sure if this is consistently how it behaves.